f*la·neur

 Walter Benjamin, 1938

-“The reader, the thinker, the loiterer, and the flâneur are types of illuminati just as much
+“The reader, the thinker, the loiterer, and the flâneur

 as the opium taker, the dreamer, and the ecstatic.
-It is noteworthy that these figures of
+It is noteworthy that these

-secular enlightenment are simultaneously figures of movement, especially the figure of
+secular enlightenment are simultaneously figures of movement, especially the

 the flâneur.
 The flâneur does not require things to come to him.
-Instead he goes to

 things.
 In this sense, the flâneur does not destroy the aura of things.
-Rather, he observes

 them or, more accurately, he allows them to come into being.”